Culture of Turkey: Prose

 The style of the current novelists can be traced back to the Genç Kalemler journal in the Ottoman period.
 Young Pens was published in Selanik under Ömer Seyfettin, Ziya Gökalp and Ali Canip Yöntem.
 They covered the social and political concepts of their time with the nationalistic perspective.
 They were the core of a movement which became known as the "national literature."

 With the declaration of the Turkish Republic in 1923, Turkish literature became interested in folkloric styles.
 This was also the first time since the 19th century that Turkish literature was escaping from Western influence and began to mix Western forms with other forms.
 During the 1930s, Yakup Kadri Karaosmanoğlu and Vedat Nedim Tor published Kadro, which was revolutionary in its view of life.

 Stylistically, the early prose of the Republic of Turkey was essentially a continuation of the National Literature movement, with Realism and Naturalism predominating.
 This trend culminated in the 1932 novel Yaban (The Wilds) by Yakup Kadri Karaosmanoğlu.
 This novel can be seen as the precursor to two trends that would soon develop: social realism, and the "village novel" (köy romanı).
 The social realist movement was led by the short-story writer Sait Faik Abasıyanık.
 The major writers of the "village novel" tradition were Kemal Tahir, Orhan Kemal, and Yaşar Kemal.
 In a very different tradition, but evincing a similar strong political viewpoint, was the satirical short-story writer Aziz Nesin.
 Other important novelists of this period were Ahmet Hamdi Tanpınar and Oğuz Atay.
 Orhan Pamuk, winner of the 2006 Nobel Prize in Literature, is among the innovative novelists, whose works show the influence of postmodernism and magic realism.
 Important poets of the Republic of Turkey period include Ahmet Haşim, Yahya Kemal Beyatlı and Nâzım Hikmet (who introduced the free verse style).
 Orhan Veli Kanık, Melih Cevdet Anday and Oktay Rifat led the Garip movement; while Turgut Uyar, Edip Cansever and Cemal Süreya led the İkinci Yeni movement.
 Outside of the Garip and İkinci Yeni movements, a number of other significant poets such as Fazıl Hüsnü Dağlarca, Behçet Necatigil and Can Yücel also flourished.

-Orhan Pamuk is a leading Turkish novelist of post-modern literature.
-His works have been translated into more than twenty languages.
-He is the recipient of major Turkish and international literary awards, such as the 2006 Nobel Prize in Literature.
+The mix of cultural influences in Turkey is dramatized, for example, in the form of the "new symbols of the clash and interlacing of cultures" enacted in the novels of Orhan Pamuk, recipient of the 2006 Nobel Prize in Literature.